neuralmagic/sparseml/integrations/huggingface-transformers/README.md

   --save_strategy epoch --save_total_limit 1
 ```

+Keep in mind that the `--distill_teacher` argument is set to pull a dense SST2 model from the SparseZoo.
+If you trained a dense teacher with the command from above, update the script to use `--distill_teacher ./dense_obert-text_classification_sst2`.

 ### Exporting to ONNX

-The DeepSparse Engine uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.
+DeepSparse uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.

 The SparseML installation provides a `sparseml.transformers.export_onnx` command that you can use to load the training model folder and create a new model.onnx file within.
 Be sure the `--model_path` argument points to your trained model: